 There are several thickeners that you can use to make egg drop soup thick.
 Some options are cornstarch, tapioca starch, or arrowroot powder mixed with liquid like broth or water.
 The more you add in, the thicker your soup will be.
 Make sure you add it at the end of cooking as the slurry settles quickly.

 There are a few factors that the color is yellow.
 One reason is using turmeric powder which adds more health benefits but is completely optional.
 The other reason is the eggs you are using.
-Some pasteurize, free-range, organic, and grain-free eggs have a deeper color of yellow, and that gives a vibrant color to your soup.
+Some pasteurized, free-range, organic, and grain-free eggs have a deeper color of yellow, and that gives a vibrant color to your soup.

 The name “Egg Drop” comes from how the soup is made—dropping a raw egg into hot soup.
 The soup is made by adding a thin stream of beaten eggs to the boiling broth in the final moments of cooking, creating thin, silken strands or flakes of cooked egg that float in the soup.
 Do not skip to beat the eggs as they will give the thin and silken strands in the soup.